-A variety of tests are performed on our water throughout the treatment process.
-On average, 500 chemical, physical, and bacteriological examinations are done each and every day.
-That’s 182,500 tests a year!
-For more specific information about water quality see our Consumer Confidence Report and our Plant Effluent Water Analysis.
+- Approximately 500 chemical, physical, and bacteriological tests are performed each day.
+For more information about water quality, see our Consumer Confidence Report and our Monthly or Yearly Plant Effluent Water Analysis.

 - WTDS produces an average of 57 million gallons of drinking water each day – at that rate, we could fill Lake of the Isles in about four days.

 Around 38 percent of our water is used for institutional, commercial and industrial purposes.
 The University of Minnesota Twin Cities, the Metropolitan Airport Commission, and the Hennepin Energy Recovery Center are our largest customers, and account for 5 percent of the total water sold by WTDS.